dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 Changing the default land cover transition matrix for computing Sub-indicator B using default global land cover data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As explained earlier, SEPAL-SDG 15.4.2 :sub:`beta` gives users the liberty to modify the land cover transition matrix even when the default landcover maps have been used.
+As explained earlier, SEPAL-SDG 15.4.2 gives users the liberty to modify the land cover transition matrix even when the default landcover maps have been used.
 This capability allows national authorities to adapt the transition matrix to their local context and consequently capture the main land degradation processes occurring in the country without needing to provide alternative land cover data.

 This can be done by selecting :guilabel:`Yes` to the second question of the land cover dataset questionnaire, and then selecting :guilabel:`Open Parameter Settings`.